Florke64/StoneAge/docs/DROP_ENTRY.md

 You can set `custom_name` for custom drop title to be displayed in GUI and in chat.
 Mining level required for drop is defined by `miner_level` entry.
 But exp from drop is defined by `miner_exp`.

 Percentage chance for drop is represented by `weight`.
-It is a float number, not limited to 0-1 range.
+It is a float number, limited to 0-1 range.

 Respectively, `minimal_exp` and `maximal_exp` define minimum and maximum exp orb drops.